 Many retail tenants have been asking for rental relief measures including rent deferrals and discounts.
-Final solutions are to be coupled with the government support measures:
+The final solutions were coupled with government support measures:

-In Estonia, government support for a single affected tenant would be capped at 25% of
+• In Estonia, government support for a single affected tenant is capped at 25% of monthly rent provided that the landlord gives a rental discount of at least 25%, resulting in minimum savings of 50% to the tenant;

-- monthly rent provided that the landlord gives a rental discount of at least 25%, resulting in minimum savings of 50% to the tenant; - In Lithuania, the government is considering compensation of 50% of the monthly rent if the landlord provides a rental discount of at least 30%, resulting in minimum savings to the tenant of 80%.
-Compensation is available for the lockdown period and 2 months after; - No rent compensation mechanism for private businesses has yet been announced in Latvia but the real estate associations are planning to approach the government with a request for up to 40% of rental support for tenants.
+- In Lithuania, the government implemented compensation of 50% of the monthly rent if the landlord provides a rental discount of at least 30%, resulting in minimum savings to the tenant of 80%.
+Compensation is available for the lockdown period and 2 months after; - No rent compensation mechanism for private businesses has yet been announced in Latvia.